GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 #pagebreak()

 = Tensor Networks
-A _tensor network_ is a fundamental mathematical framework that provides an elegant diagrammatic representation for multilinear algebra operations.
-At its core, it transforms complex high-dimensional tensor contractions into intuitive graphical structures where tensors become nodes and shared indices become connecting edges.
-This visualization paradigm not only makes abstract mathematical operations more accessible but also reveals underlying computational structure that guides optimization strategies.
+A _tensor network_ constitutes a fundamental mathematical framework that provides an elegant diagrammatic representation for multilinear algebra operations.
+At its core, it transforms complex high-dimensional tensor contractions into intuitive graphical structures where tensors are represented as nodes and shared indices as connecting edges.
+This visualization paradigm not only renders abstract mathematical operations more accessible but also exposes the underlying computational structure that guides optimization strategies.

-The power of tensor networks lies in their universality—they naturally emerge across seemingly disparate computational domains.
-The framework shares deep connections with _einsum_ notation@Harris2020 in numerical computing, _factor graphs_@Bishop2006 in probabilistic inference, _sum-product networks_ in machine learning, and _junction trees_@Villescas2023 in graphical models.
+The power of tensor networks lies in their remarkable universality—they emerge naturally across seemingly disparate computational domains.
+The framework exhibits deep connections with _einsum_ notation@Harris2020 in numerical computing, _factor graphs_@Bishop2006 in probabilistic inference, _sum-product networks_ in machine learning, and _junction trees_@Villescas2023 in graphical models.
 This convergence suggests that tensor networks capture something fundamental about how complex systems decompose into simpler, interacting components.

-Tensor networks have revolutionized computational approaches across quantum circuit simulation@Markov2008, where they enable classical simulation of quantum algorithms that would otherwise require exponential resources.
-In quantum error correction@Piveteau2024, tensor network methods optimize decoding algorithms for fault-tolerant quantum computing by exploiting the sparse structure of error syndromes.
-The framework has similarly transformed neural network compression@Qing2024, reducing model parameters while preserving performance through low-rank tensor decompositions.
-Perhaps most significantly, tensor networks have become indispensable for simulating strongly correlated quantum materials@Haegeman2016, where traditional methods fail due to exponential scaling with system size.
+Tensor networks have revolutionized computational approaches across multiple domains.
+In quantum circuit simulation@Markov2008, they enable efficient classical simulation of quantum algorithms that would otherwise require exponential resources.
+For quantum error correction@Piveteau2024, tensor network methods optimize decoding algorithms for fault-tolerant quantum computing by exploiting the sparse structure of error syndromes.
+The framework has similarly transformed neural network compression@Qing2024, reducing model parameters while maintaining performance through low-rank tensor decompositions.
+Perhaps most significantly, tensor networks have become indispensable for simulating strongly correlated quantum materials@Haegeman2016, where conventional methods fail due to exponential scaling with system size.

-This versatility stems from a key insight: many high-dimensional objects that appear computationally intractable actually possess hidden structure that tensor networks can exploit through efficient graphical representations.
+This versatility stems from a fundamental insight: many high-dimensional objects that appear computationally intractable actually possess hidden structure that tensor networks can exploit through efficient graphical representations.

 == Definition
-A _tensor network_ provides a diagrammatic representation of _multilinear algebra_—the study of functions that are linear in each of their arguments separately.
-To build intuition, let's first recall the foundation of linear algebra.

-A function $f$ is _linear_ if it satisfies the fundamental properties of additivity, where $f(x + y) = f(x) + f(y)$ for any vectors $x$ and $y$, and homogeneity, where $f(alpha x) = alpha f(x)$ for any scalar $alpha$.
+#definition([Multilinear algebra])[

-Extending this concept, a function $f$ is called _multilinear_ if it is linear with respect to each of its arguments when all other arguments are held fixed.
+  _Multilinear algebra_ is the study of functions that are linear in each of their arguments separately.
+A function $f: V_1 times V_2 times dots times V_k -> W$ is called _multilinear_ if it is linear with respect to each argument when all other arguments are held fixed.
+That is, for any $i in {1, 2, dots, k}$ and fixed values of all arguments except the $i$-th, the function
+  $
+  v_i mapsto f(v_1, dots, v_(i-1), v_i, v_(i+1), dots, v_k)
+  $
+  is linear.
 The canonical example is the inner product $angle.l x, y angle.r$, which is _bilinear_—linear in $x$ when $y$ is fixed, and linear in $y$ when $x$ is fixed.
+]

+To build intuition, we begin by recalling that a function $f$ is _linear_ if it satisfies the fundamental properties of additivity, where $f(x + y) = f(x) + f(y)$ for any vectors $x$ and $y$, and homogeneity, where $f(alpha x) = alpha f(x)$ for any scalar $alpha$.

 Consider the chain multiplication of matrices:
 $
   O_(i n) = sum_(j,k,l,m) A_(i j) B_(j k) C_(k l) D_(l m) E_(m n)
 $ <eq:tensor-contraction>
 This expression exemplifies a _tensor contraction_—a multilinear map where the output $O_(i n)$ depends linearly on each input tensor $A, B, C, D, E$.
-The summation over repeated indices $(j, k, l, m)$ creates the "contraction" that eliminates internal degrees of freedom.
+The summation over repeated indices $(j, k, l, m)$ constitutes the "contraction" operation that eliminates internal degrees of freedom.

-Tensor networks extend this algebraic concept through a powerful graphical representation where each tensor becomes a _node_ (represented as a circle or shape), each tensor index becomes an _edge_ or "leg" connecting nodes, shared indices between tensors become _internal edges_, and unshared indices become _external edges_ representing the final tensor's dimensions.
-This graphical notation transforms abstract index manipulations into intuitive network diagrams, making the computational structure immediately visible.
+#exampleblock([
+*Exercise: Multilinear algebra*

+Identify the multilinear algebra in the following expression
+1. scalar product: $f(x, y, z) = x y z$
+2. trace multiplication: $f(A, B, C) = tr(A B C)$
+3. kronecker product: $f(X, Y, Z) = X times.circle Y times.circle Z$
+4. addition: $f(x, y, z) = x + y + z$

+#solution([
+  1. Yes
+  2. Yes
+  3. Yes
+  4. No
+])
+])

+#definition([Tensor network diagram])[
+  A _tensor network diagram_ is a graphical representation of multilinear algebra operations that provides an intuitive visualization of tensor contractions.
+In this representation:
+  - Each tensor becomes a _node_ (represented as a circle or geometric shape)
+  - Each tensor index becomes an _edge_ or "leg" extending from nodes
+  - Shared indices between tensors become _internal edges_ connecting different nodes
+  - Unshared indices become _external edges_ representing the dimensions of the final result

+  The tensor network transforms abstract index manipulations into intuitive network diagrams where the computational structure becomes immediately apparent.
+The contraction of the entire network corresponds to summing over all internal indices while preserving external indices.
+]

+This graphical notation extends the algebraic concept of tensor contraction through powerful visual representation, rendering complex multilinear operations more accessible and revealing underlying computational structure that guides optimization strategies.

 #align(center, text(10pt, canvas({
   import draw: *